 Always thought carrots for beta-carotene.
 Another surprise from Broccoli.

 Broccoli contains glucoraphanin, which with the body processes into the anti-cancer compound sulforaphane.
-This compound rids the body H. pylori, a bacterium found to highly increase the risk of gastric cancer.
+This compound rids the body of H. pylori, a bacterium found to highly increase the risk of gastric cancer.
 Furthermore, broccoli contains indole-3-carbinol, a powerful antioxidant compound and anti-carcinogen found to not only hinder the growth of breast, cervical and prostate cancer, but also boosts liver function.

-Diet Aid Broccoli is high in fiber, which aids in digestion, prevents constipation, maintains low blood sugar, and curbs overeating.
+Broccoli is high in fiber, which aids in digestion, prevents constipation, maintains low blood sugar, and curbs overeating.
 Furthermore, a cup of broccoli has as much protein as a cup of rice or corn with half the calories.

 Studies have shown that the carotenoid lutein helps prevent age-related macular degeneration and cataracts, as well as possesses anti-cancer effects.
 Additionally, broccoli is a good source of vitamin A that is needed to form retinal, the light-absorbing molecule that is essential for both low-light and color vision.

 Add to the mix the cartenoid lutein.
 Thank you mother earth and the power of nature that gives us broccoli.
 Is this a superfood or what?
 Do you think that we can get the same benefits of broccoli from a babe ruth bar or slice of bread?
-I do not think so, but I am planning on making the comparison!

 The carotenoid lutein may also slow down or prevent the thickening of arteries in the human body, thus fighting against heart disease and stoke.
 The B6 and folate in broccoli also reduce the risk of atherosclerosis, heart attack, and stroke.